 Areas of Study

 Adequate command of spoken and written English is required for admission.
-Non-native English speakers must take the TOEFL, unless they have obtained the equivalent of a US bachelor's degree from an institution at which English is the language of instruction.
-The committee prefers scores of at least 100 on the Internet-based test (IBT) of the TOEFL.
+Non-native English speakers must take the TOEFL or IELTS, unless they have obtained the equivalent of a US bachelor's degree from an institution at which English is the language of instruction.
+The committee prefers scores of at least 100 on the Internet-based test (IBT) of the TOEFL or at least 7.5 on the International English Language Testing System (IELTS).

 All PhD in Organizational Behavior students receive a fellowship that includes tuition, health insurance fees, and a generous stipend for up to five years.
 Students must be making satisfactory progress to maintain eligibility for financial aid.